 The biggest Russian imported consumer product by value is petroleum gases.
 Russia’s 4 other leading consumer exports are refined petroleum oils, coal, fertilizer mixes and gold.

 Russia’s exported petroleum gases: Japan (19.8% of total), mainland China (15.8%), France (10.2%), Poland (7.4%), Spain (6.7%), South Korea (6.2%), United Kingdom (5.5%), Netherlands (4.6%), Belgium (4.5%), and Ukraine (4.4%).

-Based on the above lists, Russia appears to have a diversified portfolio of number one customers given that each of Russia’s 5 most valuable consumer products.
+Based on the above lists, Russia appears to have a diversified portfolio of number one customers given that each of Russia’s 5 most valuable consumer products are different.